-Inactive storage pool is that portion of the lake below elevation 338.74 Feet.
+Inactive storage pool is that portion of the lake below elevation 338.74 feet NGVD.
 At this elevation, the lake has a storage capacity of 1,290 acre-feet.
 This capacity is sufficient to allow for silt accumulation.

-Joint use pool is that portion of the lake between 338.74 Feet and 354.74 Feet.
+Joint use pool is that portion of the lake between 338.74 feet NGVD and 354.74 feet NGVD.
 This zone has a storage capacity of 26,290 acre-feet and a surface area of 4,260 acres.
 Recreation and fish & wildlife conservation are authorized uses of joint use pool.